-By contrast, most of the leading native-speaker-oriented English dictionaries treat this sense - quite logically, at least to some, given that semantico-prosodic information typically forms part of native-speaker linguistic competence - much more concisely; witness e.g. the 2000-odd-page American Heritage Dictionary (Pickett 2000), which defines the verb to glint simply as 'to gleam or flash briefly'.
-One of them, however, namely the Oxford Encyclopedic, contradicts the learners' dictionaries (as does, as is observed in footnote 10, an online version of the [learners'!]
-Collins COBUILD) as to the type of prosody involved:
+By contrast, most of the leading native-speaker-oriented English dictionaries treat this sense - quite logically, to be sure, given that prosodic information typically forms part of native-speaker linguistic competence - much more concisely, witness e.g. the 2000-odd-page American Heritage Dictionary (Pickett 2000), which defines the verb to glint simply as 'to gleam or flash briefly'.
+One of them, however, namely the Oxford Encyclopedic, contradicts flatly (and so does, as is observed in footnote 10, an online version of the [learners'!]
+Collins COBUILD) the learners' dictionaries as to the type of prosody involved:

-Collins (Butterfield 2003) 'to gleam or cause to gleam brightly' Merriam-Webster (Mish 2003) 'to look quickly or briefly : GLANCE' Oxford Encyclopedic (Hawkins and Allen 1991) 'flash or cause to flash; glitter; sparkle; reflect' (eyes glinted with amusement) New Oxford (Pearsall 1998) (of a person's eyes) 'shine with a particular emotion': his eyes glinted angrily
+Collins (Butterfield 2003) 'to gleam or cause to gleam brightly' Merriam-Webster (Mish 2003) 'to look quickly or briefly: GLANCE' Oxford Encyclopedic (Hawkins and Allen 'flash or cause to flash; glitter; sparkle; 1991) reflect' (eyes glinted with amusement) New Oxford (Pearsall 1998) (of a person's eyes) 'shine with a particular emotion': his eyes glinted angrily dictionary flame noun.
+A negatively-charged message that complains about a person's spelling mistakes, word usage, or grammar.

 Can semantic prosody be detected in compounds too?
-There is no reason in principle why it should not be, though a single example must suffice at this point: While the noun flame would seem to have almost none, Paul McFedries's Word Spy web page contains, inter alia, the following entry:
+Well, there is no reason in principle why it should not be; probably it can, though a single example must suffice at this point: While the noun flame would seem to have almost none, Paul McFedries's Word Spy web page (McFedries) contains, inter alia, the following entry: